j-bd/Foodvisor/tomato_allergies/README.md

 You will find here the implementation of tasks requested on this [page](https://github.com/Foodvisor/home-assignment).

-Data can be downloaded by clicking [here](https://drive.google.com/file/d/1N7NSt8vZT20wslX00Fpeyx989QjK5GFZ/view?usp=sharing).
+Image Data can be downloaded by clicking [here](https://drive.google.com/file/d/1N7NSt8vZT20wslX00Fpeyx989QjK5GFZ/view?usp=sharing).

+File Data can be downloaded by clicking [here](https://github.com/Foodvisor/home-assignment/releases/tag/v0.1.0).

 ## Overview of repository